Venafi/terraform-provider-venafi/website/docs/r/venafi_policy.html.markdown

 ---
 subcategory: "Policy Management"
 layout: "venafi"
-page_title: "Venafi: venafi_policy"
+page_title: "CyberArk: venafi_policy"
 description: |-
-  Provides access to read and write certificate policy in Venafi.
+  Provides access to read and write certificate policy in CyberArk Machine Identity Service.
 This can be used to define a new policy.
 ---

 # venafi_policy

-Provides access to read and write certificate policy in Venafi.
-This can be used to define a new policy (folder in *Trust Protection Platform*; application and issuing template in *Venafi Control Plane*).
+Provides access to read and write certificate policy in CyberArk Machine Identity Service.
+This can be used to define a new policy (folder in
+*CyberArk Certificate Manager, Self-Hosted*; application and issuing template in *CyberArk Certificate Manager, SaaS*).

 ## Example Usage